Gary Cohn (journalist): Career

 Cohn reported for the Baltimore Sun, Philadelphia Inquirer, Los Angeles Times, Lexington Herald-Leader, Wall Street Journal, and for the columnist Jack Anderson in Washington.
 He worked as a freelance journalist from 2010, and his stories appeared in numerous publications and online sites such as the Huffington Post, Salon, Capital & Main, and Juvenile Justice Information Exchange.

 in 1975, after a year of law school at the University of California, Cohn went to work as an investigator at the Southern Research Council.
 He also began working as a reporter for the columnist, Jack Anderson, who had been a target for assassination by senior staff of Richard Nixon administration.
 Cohn left in 1980 to work as a reporter for The Wall Street Journal and the Lexington Herald-Leader specializing in investigative reporting.

 Cohn worked for The Philadelphia Inquirer from 1986 to 1993 before leaving to work under John Carroll of the Baltimore Sun, at a time when the Inquirer was struggling to keep from losing its staff.
 While at the Sun, Cohn and fellow journalist, Will Englund, won the Pulitzer Prize for Investigative Reporting under Carroll, having been given 18 months to travel and investigate the environmental dangers and hazardous conditions that shipbreakers faced in the mostly unregulated industry.

 Cohn worked under Carroll again, from 2003 to 2007, at the Los Angeles Times, as an investigative reporter.
 He reported for a short time, in sports, before leaving to work as a Senior Writer for Bloomberg Markets, (2007–2008) where he won the Bartlett and Steele award with Darrell Preston.

-Cohn was also a contributor to Mesothelioma.com, in an effort to bring attention to the asbestos industry concerning asbestos related illnesses.